FriendsOfSymfony/FOSHttpCacheBundle/README.md

 CacheControlBundle
 ==================

-This Bundle provides a way to set path based cache expiration headers via the app configuration
+This Bundle provides a way to set path based cache expiration headers via the app configuration and provides a helper to control the reverse proxy varnish.

 Installation
 ============